department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-enhancement.md

 ---
 name: Enhancement (user story or feature request)
 about: Suggest an idea for the CMS
-title: '<Summary of enhancement>'
+title: "<Summary of enhancement>"
-labels: 'Enhancement'
+labels: Enhancement
-assignees:
+assignees: ''

 ---

 ## User Story or Problem Statement